shouvikChoudhury/quiz-app/README.md

 This a fully responsive website build using React JS and Material UI.

-It has three pages Home, Quiz and Result.
+It has three screens Home, Quiz and Result.

 Home : User need to enter email to start the quiz of time limit 30 mins.